BBBase-EHeresy/PPPub/docs/matched_play_guide/campaign_events.md

-Not every gaming event has to be a winner-takes-all tournament, pitting players against one another in order to find out which of them is the best on that particular day.
+﻿Not every gaming event has to be a winner-takes-all tournament, pitting players against one another in order to find out which of them is the best on that particular day.
 Sometimes, it is nice to run a different type of event where players can try out new armies or play as part of a larger team.

 Campaign events are another way for a group of gamers to play games together over a weekend, and have always proved to be pretty popular among fans of the Middle-earth Strategy Battle Game.
 Grouping players into factions allows them to battle over key areas of Middle-earth in order to try to conquer it for their faction, adding that extra layer of depth to your weekend as it is not just your results that matter, but those of your entire team.